-Because they are a type of computer, tablets have their own operating system and can run a large number of applications (apps), including many different games.
+Because they are a type of computer, tablets have their operating system and can run many applications (apps), including many different games.

-Tablets may range from a screen size of around 5 inches all the way up to around 10 inches, with screen sizes from 7 to 10 inches being the most common.
+Tablets may range from a screen size of around 5 inches up to about 10 inches, with screen sizes from 7 to 10 inches being the most common.

-The touch screen interface of these devices tends to be relatively easy for seniors to learn and many of them tend to pick up on what to do very easily.
-Larger tablets work best for seniors, especially those with poor eyesight, as these have larger font sizes and the onscreen buttons tend to be bigger.
+The touch screen interface of these devices tends to be relatively easy for seniors to learn, and many of them tend to pick up on what to do very quickly.
+Larger tablets work best for seniors, especially those with poor eyesight, as these have larger font sizes and the onscreen buttons tend to be more significant.

-Many people try to find the best Apple or Android apps for seniors, but with so many options out there, it can be a pretty confusing task.
+Many people try to find the best Apple or Android apps for seniors, but it can be a pretty confusing task with so many options out there.

 THE APPEAL OF TABLETS

-For caregivers and for seniors, tablets can be appealing in a number of ways.
+For caregivers and seniors, tablets can be appealing in several ways.